tcaddy/dot_kiosk/README.md

 I wrote this b/c I don't want to track personal data with Analytic trackers if a user is on a public kiosk machine.

 ## Details:
-Following the convention used by [Modernizr](http://www.modernizr.com/), it will add a new CSS class to the <html> tag called 'kiosk'.
+Following the convention used by [Modernizr](http://www.modernizr.com/), it will add a new CSS class to the &lt;html&gt; tag called 'kiosk'.

 This extension/add-on will be executed at the beginning of page load before anything else from HTTP response is parsed.